 Given its importance, to be a diligent student of the truth is integral to living an authentic and fruitful human life.
 It is impossible to overemphasize the crucial necessity of becoming a “truth seeker,” for to seek the truth and fall in love with it is to fall in love with God.
 Loving God is incompatible with thumbing one’s nose at the truth.

 Nevertheless, the advance of relativism continues.
 While a number of social ills are feeding into its growth, the influence of Satan must not be overlooked.
 Think for a moment about the diabolical cleverness of the “father of lies” (Jn 8:44), the most cunning of creatures (Gen 3:1).
-Satan is an ancient and highly intelligent student of human nature, as we learn from the Book of Genesis, whose favorite tactic is to seduce his enemy, humankind, by way of making something terrifying appear appealing, reasonable, desirable, even pleasurable.
-When we read the story of Adam and Eve situated in Edenic Paradise, we find that Satan, represented by the symbol of the serpent, urged Eve to deny her creatureliness.
+Satan is an ancient and highly intelligent student of human nature, as we learn from the Book of Genesis, whose favorite tactic is to seduce his enemy, humankind, by way of making something objectively bad—terrifying even—appear appealing, reasonable, desirable, even pleasurable.
+When we read the story of Adam and Eve situated in the Edenic Paradise, we find that Satan, represented by the symbol of the serpent, urged Eve to deny her creatureliness.

 The devil enticed Eve to eat of the forbidden fruit by promising her that she would become a god without God, saying, “your eyes will be opened and you will be like gods, who know good and evil” (Gen 3:5).
 Tragically, Eve found this idea pleasing and saw the tree as “desirable for gaining wisdom.
 So she took some of its fruit and ate it; and she also gave some to her husband, who was with her, and he ate it” (Gen 3:6).

 Of course there are plenty of other reasons for relativism’s popularity.
 They are humanity’s alone, and have little or nothing to do with the diabolical influences of Satan.
 Because human nature is wounded by original sin, it is easy to sin.
 Humankind is attached to its stubbornness, egotism, pride, and opinions and habits and so forth.
 People can be indifferent to what is of paramount importance.
-Consequently, next year’s vacation is often allotted more attention than the wonderful journey of discovering what is really true or not.
+Consequently, next year’s vacation is often allotted more attention than the wonderful journey of discovering what is really true.